CHAPTER 2 - The Cat called Gary 5!

 making a bed for herself under the house.
 Then she lay down and

-I sat down and watched as she gave birth to two beautiful
+I sat down and watched over her as she gave birth to three beautiful

 little puppies.
 They were perfect except their eyes were shut, but

-Dad explained they were born that way and very soon he was right they
+Dad explained they were born that way and very soon he was right

 And if I wonder off track a bit, He comes after me just like Puppy

 rounds up her puppies so my Heavenly ‘Daddy’ comes after